Castor (star): Etymology and culture

 α Geminorum (Latinised to Alpha Geminorum) is the star system's Bayer designation.

 Castor and Pollux are the two "heavenly twin" stars that give the constellation Gemini (meaning twins in Latin) its name.
 The name Castor refers specifically to Castor, one of the twin sons of Zeus and Leda in Greek and Roman mythology.

 The star was annotated by the Arabic description Al Ras al Taum al Muqadim, which translates as the head of the foremost twin.
 In the catalogue of stars in the Calendarium of al Achsasi al Mouakket, this star was designated Aoul al Dzira, which was translated into Latin as Prima Brachii, meaning the first in the paw.

-In Chinese, 北河 (Běi Hé), meaning North River, refers to an asterism consisting of Castor, ρ Geminorum, and Pollux.
+In Chinese, 北河 (Běi Hé), meaning North River, refers to an asterism consisting of Castor, Rho Geminorum, and Pollux.
 Consequently, Castor itself is known as 北河二 (Běi Hé èr, the Second Star of North River.)

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Castor for the star α Geminorum Aa.

-Castor C also has the variable star designation YY Geminorum.
+Castor C also has the variable-star designation YY Geminorum.